Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 All the code used for plots and analysis is given in this repository.
 Below is a brief description of each script.

-**01 Wrangling specimen occurrence data.Rmd-** This script takes georeferenced data for Nile crcodiles and wrangles these for later analysis.
+**01 Wrangling specimen occurrence data.Rmd-** This script takes georeferenced  Nile crcodile data and wrangles it.

 **02 Plotting specimen occurrence data.Rmd-** This script allows you to visualize georeferenced Nile crocodile specimens from GBIF and the NHM (London).